Appearance and character of Wolfgang Amadeus Mozart: Illnesses

 Given his thin and weak build, Mozart was from the age of six a person who suffered from numerous illnesses throughout his life, which gradually deteriorated his health until leading to his death at age thirty-five.
 Thus, he contracted a streptococcal infection in the upper airways in 1762, later suffering from erythema nodosum, which Dr. Peter J. Davies of St. Vincent's Hospital in Melbourne (Australia) considers to be of probable streptococcal origin.
 In the same year, he contracted a new streptococcal infection and suffered a mild attack of rheumatic fever.
 In 1764, he suffered from tonsillitis, and in 1765 he contracted it again, in this case complicated with sinusitis.
-At the end of that year, he suffered a endemic typhoid fever that led to a coma, the following year he suffered a new attack of rheumatic fever.
+At the end of that year, he suffered an endemic typhoid fever that led to a coma, the following year he suffered a new attack of rheumatic fever.
 In 1767, he contracted smallpox, three years later he would suffer frostbite during his travels in Italy, and in 1771 he suffered from tracheobronchitis with jaundice.
 Three years later, he suffered an acute tooth abscess, and four years after that, he suffered from bronchitis.

 At the age of twenty-five, in 1781, he contracted a viral infection, but it was in 1784 when he suffered a serious illness in Vienna, whose symptoms are terrible colics ending in violent vomiting, and inflammatory rheumatic fever, which could have originated a chronic kidney disease.
 This infection is considered to be the origin of his death seven years later.
 In 1787, Mozart "again contracted a streptococcal infection which gave rise to a second occurrence of Henoch–Schönlein purpura; in addition, his kidneys, already in poor condition, were further damaged."